1. Home

 Why is shortlisting important?

 Shortlisting will help to speed up and better manage the hiring process.
 One of the benefits is that it establishes standards for ideal candidates.
 It also gives an organisation valuable insight into the recruiting strategy.
-If a company has difficulty finding applicants to shortlist, it can signal that expectations are too high or job postings are not on the right platforms.

 How to shortlist candidates